yimoxi13/AutoMaticWorker/README.md

 ## Project Introduction:

-This project is dedicated to providing a universal page flow automation script, with different flows configured or stored in the form of configuration package files.
+This project is dedicated to providing a universal tool for managing and running web process automation scripts.

+Process packages can be imported either via the network or locally, which reduces the difficulty of configuration and enhances universality.

+## Technology Stack:

+Flask + Vue + Pywebview